Tragedy, Fate and Nemesis

 Karen von Blixen

-In the world of ancient Greece, tragedy was considered such an important idea of consideration, that it formed a complete and separate category of drama.
-In these ancient plays, tragedy usually involved noble characters with good intentions trying to accomplish great and noble purposes where they not only failed in what they sought to accomplish but they brought suffering, misery and death to those they tried to help.
+In the world of ancient Greece, tragedy was considered such an important idea that it formed a complete and separate category of drama.
+Ancient Tragedies involved noble characters with good intentions trying to accomplish great and noble purposes where they not only failed in what they sought to accomplish but they brought suffering, misery and death to those they tried to help.

 King Laius and his wife, Jocasta, heard a prophecy that their new-born son was fated to kill his Father and marry his Mother.
 Heartbroken, they sought to avoid this fate for the sake of themselves, their country and their baby.
 So, they pierced their baby's feet with a nail (Oedipus mean 'swollen foot'), tied them together and abandoned him on a mountain to die.
 There he was found by a shepherd and taken to the neighboring kingdom of Corinth where he was adopted by King Polybus and his Queen Merope.
 As Oedipus grew up he heard rumors that King Polybus and his queen were not his real birth parents, so Oedipus went to the oracle at Delphi to fund out the truth of his situation.
 The oracle there again prophesied that he would kill his father and marry his mother.

-So, in spite of hearing his fate and attempting to avoid it and in spite of his parents hearing their own and their child's fate when he was born and attempting to avoid such a terrible thing, it all came to pass and Oedipus fulfilled the prophecy of the Delphic Oracle perfectly.
+So, in spite of his real parents hearing his fate from an oracle and attempting to avoid it and in spite of his hearing his own fate and trying to avoid it, it all came to pass perfectly.
 Was it written?